KingNels24/wordpress/_pages/contact.md

 layout: single
 permalink: /contact/
 title: "Contact"
-excerpt: "Ways to contact CHEF-KOCH."
+excerpt: "Ways to contact Pat Eskinasy."
 share: false
 classes: wide
 author_profile: true
 ---

-The best way to contact me is [via Twitter](https://twitter.com/CKsTechNews).
+The best way to contact me is [via Twitter](https://twitter.com/celue).

 For anything not short and sweet, please contact me via the form below and I'll get back to you by email.